SFA16SCM21C/FLOATING-IDEA/README.md

 You can start with Unknown Company name and market it like where customer can decide what will be the company name,

+Start testing the website by using a letter to send my brother and my friends

+Launch phase one as chat group — launch phase two as unknown box or a fixed box — then launch as your own branch and something later or a app

+Option 1 - …send a love box to your person (LOVE) Option 2 -…send love box anonymously (COMPLICATED) Option 3 - …send appreciation box (CHERISH)
+Option 4 - …send respect box (RESPECT)

+Options - Respect/Appreciation Boxes or His/Her Boxes

+You can also add a mobile phone long customized mood board and send the jpeg or something like that with some words describing how the person describes your vibe - its easy to do
+Another digital art idea, the location of their date or something a digitized version of that location if they want

+Later denim corset?
+Or a barbie doll dressed in their attire

+Cake toppers?